Senegal President Macky Sall says he won't run for third term

 Mr Sall has been in office since 2012.

 In 2016, he changed the constitution to set a two-term presidential limit.
-But his supporters argued he could still run for a third term as the first was under the previous constitution.
+But his supporters argued he could still run for a third term as his first was under the previous constitution.

 Speculation that he would try to cling on to power has dented Senegal's reputation as a relatively stable democratic nation in the restive West African region.